Tag Archives: Music

 MTV to Manowar: “We’re Sorry About All The False Metal”

 In an unexpected move, MTV and their parent company Viacom today issued an apology to the metal band Manowar for what they referred to as “crimes against true heavy metal”.
 Kurt Jamerson, MTV’s Vice President of the Council on Metalhead Affairs, issued a short statement thanking Manowar for their commitment to “keeping it real” all these years and refusing to play on anything below 10.
-“At first, MTV started with the best intentions, but soon, our programming became a hodgepodge of hair metal and, eventually, rap metal.
-We left no room for artists who were committed to true metal in its most pure, unsullied form.
-For this we are deeply sorry.”

 In the press conference following the announcement, Jamerson, who has been with the network for 24 years recalled “I remember getting a letter from Manowar.
 The one they talk about in the song Blow Your Speakers.
 It was a sheet of paper that had the words ‘What’s going on, man.
 Don’t you care about me’ scrawled on it in barely legible handwriting.
 Below it was a childlike drawing of Thor driving his hammer into the head of Vince Neil.
 I was deeply touched by the words and picture.
 I realized that, as a network, we’d been playing on about 7.
 That day, I swore an oath to one day get the network to admit its faults.”

 MTV has no plans to follow the announcement by adding more true metal to their programming.
-Instead, they announced in the same press conference that they plan on extending the series Jersey Shore to a 6th season.
+Instead, they announced in the same press conference that they plan on extending the series Jersey Shore to a 9th season.
 Jersey Shore, along with several other programs featuring highly intoxicated, perplexed looking white kids wearing their pants too low, currently comprise 20 of the network’s 24 hours of daily programming.

 Many industry analysts have speculated that the announcement was part of a settlement with Manowar.
 The band had brought a 523 billion dollar lawsuit against the network for being “posers”, but the lawsuit was unexpectedly dropped last Friday.
 During the press conference, MTV offered each member of Manowar a Whitman’s Sampler, but there is no evidence that money changed hands.
-The True Metal Reparations Movement, created by Manowar to heal historical injustices against the armies of true metal, still claims to be at war with most of the major rock radio stations in America for being “losers who better learn that no one controls our goddamn lives.”

 Whatever the outcome of the trial, Manowar have vowed to not stop until the armies of true metal triumph over the years of historical oppression.
 “When Odin is in the Valley of Doom and Slepnir rides across the starry, blood filled skies, those who did not sell out and wear polyester suits or other crackerjack clothes will be redeemed,” read bassist Joey Demaio’s lawyer, Abraham Freidman, in a written statement given at the MTV press event.
 “No one can tell us that we must turn down…..NO ONE.
 No one can tell us that we do not control the night……NO ONE.
 We are the immortals.
 We have won a great victory for metal that is real today.
 Tomorrow, we conquer the world!”